1966 Palomares accident: Accident

 The planes collided, with the nozzle of the refueling boom striking the top of the B-52 fuselage, breaking a longeron and snapping off the left wing, which resulted in an explosion that was witnessed by a second B-52 about a mile (1 mi) away.
 All four men on the KC-135 and three of the seven men on the bomber were killed.

 Those killed in the tanker were boom operator Master Sergeant Lloyd Potolicchio, pilot Major Emil J. Chapla, co-pilot Captain Paul R. Lane, and navigator Captain Leo E. Simmons.

 On board the bomber, navigator First Lieutenant Steven G. Montanus, electronic warfare officer First Lieutenant George J. Glessner, and gunner Technical Sergeant Ronald P. Snyder were killed.
 Montanus was seated on the lower deck of the main cockpit and was able to eject from the plane, but his parachute never opened.
 Glessner and Snyder were on the upper deck, near the point where the refueling boom struck the fuselage, and were not able to eject.

 Four of the seven crew members of the bomber managed to parachute to safety: in addition to pilot Major Messinger, aircraft commander Captain Charles F. Wendorf, copilot First Lieutenant Michael J. Rooney, and radar-navigator Captain Ivens Buchanan successfully bailed out.
 Buchanan received burns from the explosion and was unable to separate himself from his ejection seat, but he was nevertheless able to open his parachute, and survived the impact with the ground.
 The other three surviving crew members landed safely several miles out to sea.

 The Palomares residents carried Buchanan to a local clinic, while Wendorf and Rooney were picked up at sea by the fishing boat Dorita.
 The last to be rescued was Messinger, who spent 45 minutes in the water before he was brought aboard the fishing boat Agustin y Rosa by Francisco Simó.
 All three men who landed in the sea were taken to a hospital in Águilas.

+Under United States military nuclear-incident terminology, the event is categorised as a Broken Arrow, the flagword for a nuclear weapons accident and a more serious category than a nuclear weapons incident (flagword Bent Spear).
+This classification reflects the loss and destruction of nuclear weapons, the non-nuclear detonation of two weapons on land, and the actual occurrence of radioactive contamination.